abheesht17/Navigation-Udacity-Deep-Reinforcement-Learning/report.md

 **- 2 - turn left.**
 **- 3 - turn right.**

-The task is episodic, and **in order to solve the environment, the agent must get an average score of +13 over 100 consecutive episodes.**
+The task is episodic, and **in order to solve the environment, the agent must get an average score of +13 over 100 consecutive episodes.
+However, I have considered 14 as the cut-off for solving the environment.**

 ## Agent Implementation